Section 21 notice: Prescribed legal requirements

-Government guidelines published by the Department for Communities and Local Government (as it then was) in December 2017 suggested that an energy performance certificate is not required to be given where the tenancy is for an individual room as the tenancy would not be for a building or a building unit designed or altered for separate use.
-It is unclear if lack of an energy performance certificate in such a tenancy would invalidate a section 21 notice.
+Government guidelines published by the Department for Communities and Local Government (as it then was) in December 2017 suggested that an energy performance certificate was not required to be given where the tenancy is for an individual room as the tenancy would not be for a building or a building unit designed or altered for separate use.
+It was unclear if lack of an energy performance certificate in such a tenancy would invalidate a section 21 notice.